nim-works/cps/README.md

 - have no backend or runtime library requirements
 - exploit no unsafe features of the language (`cast`, `ptr`, `addr`, `emit`)

-## Is This Project Dead?
+## Why Haven't I Heard of It?

-No, it just hasn't needed much development.
+The project isn't dead; it simply hasn't needed much development.
 We have a few small improvements we want to make before a 1.0 major release, but the general consensus is that the current implementation accomplishes our original goals quite well.

 Major future development will revolve around implementing CPS directly in [the Nimskull compiler](https://github.com/nim-works/nimskull).